Evelyn Rose: Career

-Rose was evacuated to the United States, and her school in Seattle provided a home-economics course; it was this experience that started her on the way to a career in cooking and food writing.
+Rose was evacuated to the United States, and her school in Seattle c.
+1940 provided a home economics course; it was this experience that started her on the way to a career in cooking and food writing.
 On her return to Britain, she declined the offer of a university place to study psychology, and attended the Manchester College of Housecraft, where she specialised in demonstration techniques.
 Her television work started in the 1950s, when she wrote to the BBC suggesting a course in Jewish cookery and she later became the resident cook for Granada Television in the 1970s.

 Rose was the first woman commissioner at the Meat and Livestock Commission, and was made an MBE in 1989.
 She was also an honorary life fellow of the Institute of Home Economics, and a former chair of the National Guild of Food Writers.
-Rose wrote a weekly food column for the Jewish Chronicle from 1963, succeeding Florence Greenberg, never missing a single issue, and also wrote a food column for the wine magazine, Decanter.
+Rose wrote a weekly food column for The Jewish Chronicle from 1963, succeeding Florence Greenberg, never missing a single issue, and also wrote a food column for the wine magazine, Decanter.